SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.en.md

 ### Testing requirements

 As mentioned before, Selenium tests can be expensive to run.
-To what extent depends on the browser you're running the tests against, but historically browsers' behaviour has varied so much that it has often been a stated goal to cross-test against multiple browsers.
+To what extent depends on the browser you are running the tests against, but historically browsers' behaviour has varied so much that it has often been a stated goal to cross-test against multiple browsers.